Why go wildlife watching in Torres del Paine?

 You're most likely to see them soaring around the highest cliff faces in the park, but up close experiences are better in the late evening when they come home to roost.
 Take a dedicated trip to a lookout point to view these magnificent birds at close range.

-Wildlife in Torres del Paine
+Andean condors at Torres del Paine

 Huemul deer

+The huemul deer is Chile’s national animal.
 Critically endangered and easily spooked, the skittish Huemul deer is a rare sighting in Torres del Paine.
 With stocky builds and unusually large ears, they're well suited to life in the Patagonian wilderness, and are always on the lookout for danger.
-Most sightings have been in the west of the National Park; in areas off-the-beaten-track, where the trails are quietest and you can take your time looking out for them.

-Wildlife in Torres del Paine
+Culpeo fox in Torres del Paine

-Wildlife in Torres del Paine
+Wildlife to see near Torres del Paine

 Penguins